Future of an expanding universe: Milky Way Galaxy and the Andromeda Galaxy merge into one

-The Andromeda Galaxy is currently approximately 2.5 million light years away from our galaxy, the Milky Way Galaxy, and they are moving towards each other at approximately 300 kilometers (186 miles) per second.
-Approximately five billion years from now, or 19 billion years after the Big Bang, the Milky Way and the Andromeda Galaxy will collide with one another and merge into one large galaxy based on current evidence (see, Andromeda–Milky Way collision.)
-Up until 2012, there was no way to confirm whether the possible collision was going to happen or not.
+The Andromeda Galaxy is approximately 2.5 million light years away from our galaxy, the Milky Way galaxy, and they are moving towards each other at approximately 300 kilometres (186 miles) per second.
+Approximately five billion years from now, or 19 billion years after the Big Bang, the Milky Way and the Andromeda galaxy will collide with one another and merge into one large galaxy based on current evidence.
+Up until 2012, there was no way to confirm whether the possible collision was going to happen.
 In 2012, researchers came to the conclusion that the collision is definite after using the Hubble Space Telescope between 2002 and 2010 to track the motion of Andromeda.
 This results in the formation of Milkdromeda (also known as Milkomeda).

 22 billion years in the future is the earliest possible end of the Universe in the Big Rip scenario, assuming a model of dark energy with w = −1.5.

 False vacuum decay may occur in 20 to 30 billion years if the Higgs field is metastable.